bryaneSvr/VisitorManagement/README.md

 That's it.
 Launch the application (ctrl+F5) from Visual Studio 2022 and it should work!

-Login Details :
-GeneralUser Login
-1. Admin - Email address : demostoreadmin@gmail.com
-		 - Password : Demostore@1
-2. User  - Email address : demostoreuser@gmail.com
-		 - Password : Demostore@1
+Look into the https://localhost:44320/Help for API endpoint and Request JSON contents to be provided

 Notes:
-1. Have provided some sample Image here for testing : https://github.com/bryaneSvr/eCommerce-aspnet-mvc-application/tree/Images
+1. Have provided some sample API request here for a quick walk through : https://github.com/bryaneSvr/VisitorManagement/tree/master/Resources
-2. In case you need to assign roles to user use the AssignRoleToUser.sql script : https://github.com/bryaneSvr/eCommerce-aspnet-mvc-application/tree/master/SQLScripts